|SU Home | Parking Home | Index |

 Faculty and Staff Permits

 Parking is available for faculty and staff by assignment in various locations on campus.
-Assignments are based on title and years of service to the University.
+Assignments are based on titles, years of service to the University, a space available basis, and payment of the applicable permit fee.
 Permits are valid from August 1 through July 31.
 Prorated refunds may be obtained by surrendering the parking permit to the Parking and Transit Services office prior to May 1 of each year.
-Should a faculty or staff member surrender their parking permit, the faculty or staff member may be subject to forfeiture of their current assignment, wait lists, and other parking restrictions on a space available basis.
+Should a faculty or staff member surrender their parking permit, the faculty or staff member may be subject to forfeiture of their current assignment, wait lists, and other parking restrictions.

 *Student Motorcycle permits are sold in the Parking Office ONLY.*